 The brand returned in the mid-1990s and later enjoyed some success with the PT Cruiser and the 300, a modern-day Valiant if there ever was one.

-What’s surprising is the Chrysler 300, a rival for the Ford Falcon and Holden Commodore like its Valiant ancestor, has ended up outliving its large Aussie rivals.
+What’s surprising is the Chrysler 300, a rival for the Ford Falcon and Holden Commodore like its Valiant ancestor, ended up outliving its large Aussie rivals.
 It’s a strange quirk of history, but the Chrysler brand has certainly enjoyed a few of those.

-Let’s take a look at 10 Chryslers sold in Australia you might have forgotten about.
+With the brand being retired from the Australian market, let’s take a look at 10 Chryslers sold in Australia you might have forgotten about.

 In 1957, the Chrysler Corporation introduced new Chrysler, DeSoto, Dodge and Plymouth models with a striking new look that featured dramatic tailfins, referring to the design as Forward Look.
 Though these suffered from a raft of build quality maladies, they looked longer, lower, wider and flashier than the still quite handsome 1956 models.